LCSB-BioCore/COBREXA.jl/README.md

 To install this package: `] add https://github.com/stelmo/CobraTools.jl`.
 See the documentation for more information.

 ## Quick Example
-Let's use `CobraTools` to perform classic flux balance analysis on an *E. coli* genome-scale metabolic model.
+Let's use `CobraTools.jl` to perform classic flux balance analysis on an *E. coli* genome-scale metabolic model.
 ```julia
 using CobraTools
 using JuMP